-In a prior post, Grind - My Focus For 2022, I laid out some very general goals I had for 2022 at that time.
+In a prior post, Grind – My Focus For 2022, I laid out some very general goals I had for 2022 at that time.
 My promise was that I would follow up with SMART goals.
-As a refresh, a SMART goal is Specific, Measurable, Achievable, Relevant, and Time-based.
+As a refresher, a SMART goal is Specific, Measurable, Achievable, Relevant, and Time-based.
 At the time, my post was me putting a stake in the ground.
-I was declaring to myself and to the world where I felt God leading me this year.
+I was declaring to myself and to the world that I felt God leading me this year.

 Why Post Goals In Public?

 Why put my goals out there like that?
 For one, I need some sort of accountability.
 Something difficult to change so I won’t back out when things get tough.
 Second, I want to bring others along with me on the journey.
 Third, regularly writing about my goals in public forces me to spend regular time reviewing them.
 And last, it allows me to work through them and look back at how far I have come in the process.